Skip to content

 combine

 This function is used to combine the multiple serialized files into a single archive.
-If s3fs is given, the combined archive will be uploaded to S3.
+If fs is given, the combined archive will be uploaded to remote.

-The files to be combined must exist in local filesystem regardless of whether s3fs is given.
+The files to be combined must exist in local filesystem regardless of whether fs is given.
 In other words, only local files can be combined.

 Parameters: